raspberrypilearning/paint-box/en/step_3.md

 ```
 --- /task ---

-We chose to start with blue but if you prefer, you can start with a different colour pencil.
+If you prefer, you can start with a different colour pencil.

 --- task ---
-Test out your project.
-Can you switch between blue and green pencils by clicking on the blue or green square sprites?
+Test your code.
+Can you switch between the blue and green pencil colours by clicking on the blue or green square sprites?

 ![screenshot](images/paint-pens-test.png)
 --- /task ---